Samuel Beckett: Fame: novels and the theatre

-Blin's knowledge of French theatre and vision alongside Beckett knowing what he wanted the play to represent contributed greatly to its success.
+Blin's knowledge of French theatre and vision, alongside Beckett's knowing what he wanted the play to represent, contributed greatly to its success.
 In a much-quoted article, the critic Vivian Mercier wrote that Beckett "has achieved a theoretical impossibility—a play in which nothing happens, that yet keeps audiences glued to their seats.
 What's more, since the second act is a subtly different reprise of the first, he has written a play in which nothing happens, twice."
 The play was published in 1952 and premièred in 1953 in Paris; an English translation was performed two years later.
 The play was a critical, popular, and controversial success in Paris.
 It opened in London in 1955 to mainly negative reviews, but the tide turned with positive reactions from Harold Hobson in The Sunday Times and, later, Kenneth Tynan.
 After the showing in Miami, the play became extremely popular, with highly successful performances in the US and Germany.
 The play is a favourite: it is not only performed frequently but has globally inspired playwrights to emulate it.
 This is the sole play the manuscript of which Beckett never sold, donated or gave away.
 He refused to allow the play to be translated into film but did allow it to be played on television.

-During this time in the 1950s, Beckett became one of several adults who sometimes drove local children to school; one such child was André Roussimoff, who would later become a famous professional wrestler under the name André the Giant.
+During this time in the 1950s, Beckett became one of several adults who sometimes drove local children to school; one such child was André Roussimoff, who later became a famous professional wrestler under the name André the Giant.
 They had a surprising amount of common ground and bonded over their love of cricket, with Roussimoff later recalling that the two rarely talked about anything else.
 Beckett translated all of his works into English himself, with the exception of Molloy, for which he collaborated with Patrick Bowles.
 The success of Waiting for Godot opened up a career in theatre for its author.
 Beckett went on to write successful full-length plays, including Fin de partie (Endgame) (1957), Krapp's Last Tape (1958, written in English), Happy Days (1961, also written in English), and Play (1963).
 In 1961, Beckett received the International Publishers' Formentor Prize in recognition of his work, which he shared that year with Jorge Luis Borges.